Takayuki Miyauchi

-Takayuki Miyauchi (宮内 タカユキ, Miyauchi Takayuki), is a Japanese vocalist best known for his work on theme songs for tokusatsu and anime.
+Takayuki Miyauchi (宮内 タカユキ, Miyauchi Takayuki), is a Japanese singer best known for his work on theme songs for tokusatsu and anime.
 A resident of Ibaraki Prefecture, he began his career as founding member and lead vocalist of the band "WHY" in 1981 before making his solo debut in 1984, singing the opening theme for the "Super Sentai" tokusatsu television series Choudenshi Bioman.

 In the 1980s and 1990s, he would soon go on to be well known for a wide selection of tokusatsu music; notably a great number of insert themes contributed to Super Sentai series such as the opening for Choudenshi Bioman, as well as the opening and closing themes for Ginga Nagareboshi Gin and Kamen Rider Black RX and opening themes for the Metal Hero Series Tokyuu Shirei Solbrain, and Tokusou Exceedraft.
 He has also contributed vocals for insert themes to the animated television series Kinnikuman, Galaxy Angel Z and The King of Braves GaoGaiGar.